 Lower your credit card interest rates I wrote a detailed guide for this a while back and the general information there still holds true.
 You should give this a shot if you have a substantial amount of debt sitting on credit cards and have largely been able to make your payments up to this point and it’s not going to cause a financial apocalypse for you if you have a card cancelled or a credit limit reduced along the way.
 If you’re teetering on that kind of edge, be careful.

 The process is simple – just call the number on the back of the card, state that you’re considering switching your active use to another card because of the oppressive rates, and ask for a rate reduction.
 If the first person won’t do it, ask to speak to their supervisor.

-While you’re there, ask about any balance transfer offers that they have available on your card, in preparation for the next tip…
+While you’re there, ask about any low-interest balance transfer offers that they have available on your card, in preparation for the next tip…

 Consolidate your credit card debt through balance transfers If such transfers are available to you, transfer the debt from your highest interest rate card (after getting all the reductions you can) to your lowest interest rate card.
 This will not only help with the monthly payments, but will also help with the overall interest you have to pay.
 You can also do this via a cash advance.